jbrzozo24/ece5745-tut5-asic-tools/docs/index.md

 ```

 The `--test-verilog` command line option tells the PyMTL3 framework to
-first translate the sort unit into Verilog, and then important it back
+first translate the sort unit into Verilog, and then import it back
 into PyMTL3 to verify that the translated Verilog is itself correct.
 With
 the `--test-verilog` command line option, PyMTL3 will skip tests that are
 not for verifying RTL.
 After running the tests we use the sort unit
-simulator to do the final translation into Verilog and to dump the `.vcd`
+simulator to do the final translation into Verilog and to dump the `vtb`
-(Value Change Dump) file that we want to use for power analysis.
+(Verilog TestBench) file that will allow us to do 4-state RTL simulation using Synopsys VCS.

 ```
  % cd $TOPDIR/sim/build
- % ../tut3_pymtl/sort/sort-sim --impl rtl-struct --stats --translate --dump-vcd num_cycles          = 106
+ % ../tut3_pymtl/sort/sort-sim --impl rtl-struct --stats --translate --dump-vtb num_cycles          = 106
  num_cycles_per_sort = 1.06
 ```